binayjy8/MINIPROJECT/README.md

-This App is based on the Airbnb well
+This App is based on the Airbnb wellb